RivasMario/WorkingScripts/Linux+_Certification_Questions.md

 D. klist
 E. kinit

-55. You’ve moved your present working directory to a new location in the Linux virtual directory structure and need to go back to the previous directory, where you were just located.
+55. You’ve moved your present working directory to a new location in the Linux virtual directory structure and need to go back to the previous directory, where you were just located.
 Which command should you employ?
 A. cd
 B. exit
 C. cd ~